DataDog/integrations-extras/configcat/README.md

 ### Events

-All ConfigCat related events collected appear within the Datadog Event Stream with the `source:configcat` property are  tagged with your product, config and environment names.
+All ConfigCat related events collected appear within the DataDog Event Stream with the `source:configcat` property are tagged with your product, config and environment names.

 For example here is how to search for events that happened in the production environment: ```sources:configcat production```